alejandralopezgalan/HR-Analytics-PowerBI/README.md

 ### Implications:
 - High turnover rates can lead to increased costs, decreased productivity, and a negative impact on company culture.
 - Addressing the root causes of attrition is essential for improving retention and creating a positive work environment.

+---

+## PowerBi File
+If you want to review the detailed analysis, you can download the Power BI file from [here](assets/report/Report-HR-analytics-in-PowerBI.pbix)